K3KDW/LowTap/README.md

 - Easier to convince specific users to learn who may be averse to Morse Code
 - Easily encrypted **for non-Amateur Radio use only**

-Morese Code prosigns, q codes, and shorthand in general have intentionally been left out of LowTap.
+Morse Code prosigns, q codes, and shorthand in general have intentionally been left out of LowTap.
 There is value in these tools but the greatest value of all is simplicity and ease of learning.
 An excellent tool you can't use isn't excellent.
 Though it won't be part of LowTap itself, just like prosigns are not part of International Morse Code, feel free to use them in the context of LowTap or create your own as you need!